david-mark-llc/jessie/README.md

 ## API documentation

-Currently the documentation is very poor and could change but here is what we have:
+Currently the documentation is very basic and the API could change for the better but for now this is what we have:

 ### bind a function